Gutter oil: Health effects

 Gutter oil has been shown to be toxic, causing diarrhea and abdominal pain.
-Long-term consumption of gutter oil may cause many foodborne illnesses because the oil may contain excessive amounts of cholesterol, trans-fats, toxic heavy metals and pathogens such as bacteria, but also carcinogenic substances such as polycyclic aromatic hydrocarbons and aflatoxins, and therefore lead to stomach and liver cancer.
-Zeng Jing of the Guangdong Armed Police Hospital said of gutter oil: "Animal and vegetable fat in refined waste oil will undergo rancidity, oxidation and decomposition after contamination.
+Long-term consumption of gutter oil may cause many foodborne illnesses because the oil may contain excessive amounts of cholesterol, trans fats, toxic heavy metals and pathogens such as bacteria, and also carcinogenic substances such as polycyclic aromatic hydrocarbons and aflatoxins, and therefore lead to stomach and liver cancer.
+Zeng Jing of the Guangdong Armed Police Hospital said of gutter oil, "Animal and vegetable fat in refined waste oil will undergo rancidity, oxidation and decomposition after contamination.
 It will cause indigestion, insomnia, liver discomfort and other symptoms."

 Due to rumours and the fear of Chinese customers of restaurants using gutter oil in their cooking, it has been reported that some people in China have resorted to bringing their own cooking oil with them from home into restaurants and instructing chefs to use their home-brought oil in their kitchen when preparing their food instead of the restaurant's own cooking oil.